Purohitdev/crudd.login/README.md

-- anime website
-- with media quary
--login/logout using dummy api
+- login and logout
+- cruds all featues
--crud features like add user/edit user/delete user -student data coming from mock api
+-student data coming from mock api